An Introduction to Single-Antenna Radio Astronomical Polarimetry: Polarimeter Model Selection

-As no linear transformation of the electric field vector can produce over-polarization, ${\mbf M}_A$ must be impure.
-This example demonstrates the pitfalls that can be encountered when parameterizing the response of an antenna using Mueller matrices and small-value approximations.
+As no linear transformation of the electric field vector can convert a valid polarization state into an over-polarized state (\Proof{only_valid}), ${\MM{M}}_A$ cannot have an equivalent Jones matrix and therefore must be impure.
+Not all impure Muller matrices result in over-polarization; some impure transformations depolarize a purely polarized state (e.g.\ see \App{impure}), and no linear transformation of the electric field is able to do so (\Proof{no_depolarization}).
+This specific example demonstrates the potential pitfalls of using Mueller matrices and small-value approximations during numerical analysis.